U.S. shares rebound; oil pares gains after Iran ship seizure

 NEW YORK Two of three major U.S. stock indexes rose modestly on Tuesday as Merck posted strong earnings and IBM raised its dividend, while European stocks slid on weak corporate results and oil prices were flat to lower on expectations that U.S. crude stockpiles have reached record highs.

-Merck shares jumped more than 5 percent after the U.S. drugmaker beat quarterly earnings estimates.
-IBM shares rose 1.9 percent and were the biggest positive influence on the Dow after the company hiked its quarterly dividend by 18 percent.
-Losses in Apple shares weighed on the Nasdaq.
+Merck (MRK.N) shares jumped more than 5 percent after the U.S. drugmaker beat quarterly earnings estimates.
+IBM (IBM.N) shares rose 1.9 percent and were the biggest positive influence on the Dow after the company hiked its quarterly dividend by 18 percent.
+Losses in Apple (AAPL.O) shares weighed on the Nasdaq.

 Data showing U.S. single-family home prices rose more than expected in February contributed to the afternoon rebound, although the data was released earlier in the session when some weak corporate results depressed U.S. shares.